Boy name origins & meanings

 Famous people who gave their babies this name

-According to Social Security Administration data, Lorenzo has been jumping around for a few years, but has stayed in the top 200 since 2017.
-It reached its peak at 146 in 2019 before falling again slightly in 2020.
+According to Social Security Administration data, Lorenzo has slowly increased in popularity since the year 2000.
+It has remained in the top 200 boy's names since 2017, reaching its peak popularity at #146 in 2019 before dropping slightly in 2020.

 Where is it Popular?